cureos/aforge/README.md

 * Portable Class Libraries for base and imaging functionality functionality (Core, Math, Genetic, Fuzzy, MachineLearning, Neuro, Imaging, Imaging.Formats, Vision),
 * Portable Class Library *Shim.Drawing* to substitute .NET *System.Drawing* types not covered by PCL, and
-* Target specific *Shim.Drawing* libraries for .NET Framework, Windows Store and Windows Phone 8.
+* Target specific *Shim.Drawing* libraries for .NET Framework 4.5 and higher, and Windows Phone Silverlight 8 and higher.

 The portable class libraries reference the portable [Shim (on NuGet)](https://github.com/cureos/shim) and/or *Shim.Drawing* assemblies.
-In applications however, the target specific (Windows Store, Windows Phone or WPF)
+In applications however, the target specific (Windows Phone Silverlight or WPF)
 *Shim* and *Shim.Drawing* assemblies should be referenced, to ensure that the target specific version of each type is used.

-`WriteableBitmap`:s provide input and output to the imaging functionality in the WPF, Windows Store and Windows Store libraries.
+`WriteableBitmap`:s provide input and output to the imaging functionality in the WPF and Windows Phone Silverlight libraries.
 The target specific *Shim.Drawing* assembly incorporates explicit cast operators between `WriteableBitmap` and `System.Drawing.Bitmap`.

 All image processing is performed on the mock `System.Drawing.Bitmap` class, `WriteableBitmap` objects should only be used as initial input to and final output from the